paraswadhwa/Cars24-Assignment/README.md

 	1. The main page displays all the products available at the moment and more products are fetched as you scroll down.
 	2. The products are fetched from json file at path -> public/products.json using a backend REST API.
+	3. Infinite Scroll Feature is implemented using the IntersectionObserver API.
-	3. The filters can be applied on the products available on the basis of either price range or the brand.
+	4. The filters can be applied on the products available on the basis of either price range or the brand.
-	4. Products can be searched on the basis of brand or the model.
+	5. Products can be searched on the basis of brand or the model.
 	   (Eg : Brand -> Maruti Suzuki , Model -> Swift)
-	5. Once the filters are applied, the filter boxes and the search box gets disabled and you need to clear the applied filters before using them again.
+	6. Once the filters are applied, the filter boxes and the search box gets disabled and you need to clear the applied filters before using them again.
-	6. Filtered products are preserved after the page reload as well.
+	7. Filtered products are preserved after the page reload as well.

 # Screenshots